 Water Cycle Demonstration

-Draw and label the water cycle on a ziploc bag.
-Fill it with some water, add two drops of blue food coloring and tape it to a window with strong tape (duct tape, preferably).
+Draw and label the water cycle on a Ziploc bag.
+Fill it with some water, add two drops of blue food coloring, and tape it to a window with strong tape (duct tape, preferably).
 Throughout the day, condensation will form, and your students can see the water cycle in action!

 Storing Games and Resources

 Kids love this science experiment, and we can’t lie: We do too!
-What would happen if we poke a sharp pencil through a plastic bag of water?
+What would happen if we poked a sharp pencil through a plastic bag of water?
 Will the water leak out of the holes?
 What if we added more than one pencil?

-Did you know that plastic bags are made out of polymers, chains of molecules that are flexible.
+Good thing plastic bags are made out of polymers — chains of molecules that are flexible!
 When the pencil pokes through the bag, the stretchy plastic hugs around the pencil creating a watertight seal!
 Use this Ziploc bag science experiment to wow your students.
 And check out these science experiments while you’re at it.

 The bags were then taped to their classroom window.
 Students could then write observations daily about what has changed.